-Malta, in recent years including 2020 has been named the most LGBTQI+ country to visit within the European Union.
+Malta, in recent years including 2020, has been named the most LGBTQI+ country to visit within the European Union.
 We scored 90 per cent in the index thanks to its same sex friendly laws, pioneering policies and lifestyle acceptance.
-So, we welcome you and your partner to celebrate your commitment under the Maltese sun and have the wedding of the year.
+So, we welcome you and your partner to celebrate your commitment under the Maltese sun and have the wedding you have always dreamed of.

 There is a simple and straightforward legal process for Those wishing to get married in Malta.

 Given that Malta is a member state of the European Union, travel to Malta does not require a visa for EU nationals and the process of registering to marry here is quite simple.
-Sarah Young and her team are able to offer assistance in preparing all necessary documents and explaining the paperwork needed.
+My team & I are able to offer assistance in preparing all necessary documents and explaining the paperwork needed.

 Malta has one of the best climates in the world with close to 10 months of sunshine.

-The Maltese climate is among the best you can find anywhere in the world thanks to its moderate temperatures throughout most of the year and the fact that it gets very little rain and many hours of sunshine most days of the year.
+The Maltese climate is among the best you can find anywhere in the world thanks to its moderate temperatures throughout most of the year and the fact that we get very little rain and many hours of sunshine most days of the year.
 Internationalliving.com voted Malta the best climate in the world in its Quality of Life Index for 2011.

 History & Architecture